jasongilman/proto-repl/README.md

 <code>(a (b &#124;(c (foo 1 2))))</code> | `(c (foo 1 2))`     | Cursor directly before `c` block
 <code>(a (b&#124; (c (foo 1 2))))</code> | `(b (c (foo 1 2)))` | Cursor inside `b` block

+##### Markdown Blocks

+The block detection also can find the start and end of a Github Flavored Markdown Clojure blocks.
+If the cursor is outside of a Clojure block but within a Markdown Clojure Block (Starts with ` ```clojure` and ends with ` ``` `) then all of the code in the Markdown block will be sent.

 #### Sending a Selection

 An arbitrary set of selected Clojure code can be sent to the REPL by selecting the code and using the key binding `cmd-alt-s`.
 This allows sending multiple blocks of code at once.